Nency-Ravaliya/python-app1/README.md

 Welcome to the Python Flask Application!
 This is a simple yet powerful Flask application designed for students and developers to learn and understand basic CRUD (Create, Read, Update, Delete) operations using Flask.
+This is a simple application which print "Welcome".

 ## Features